biolee3/SAMDNet/README.md

 - opencv 3.0+
 - [PyTorch 1.0+](http://pytorch.org/) and its dependencies
 - for GPU support: a GPU with ~9G memory
+- This code is tested on windows 10(1909)
 ## Usage

 ### Online Tracking